 And on top of all that, they're also significantly lighter and smaller than gas powered options.
 You can climb up hills too small for ATV's, and carry them across rivers and bridges too dangerous for dirt bikes.

-So when you're ready to take your hunts to the next level without having to haul big ol' vehicles in and out of camp, an electric hunting bike is the only choice.
+So when you're ready to take your hunts to the next level without having to haul your camping accessories in big ol' vehicles, an electric hunting bike is the only choice.

 Choosing the Right Electric Hunting Bike Motor